Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 # October 11th - Birthday Fix
 ## Fixed
 * Fixed an issue where `/birthday set` wouldn't let users set a valid year
+* Fixed an issue where "Channel Updated" audit log event could spam when there are no changes to listed due to Discord.

 # October 9th - Permission Overwrite Audit Log & Trivia Updates
 ## Changed